songlaa/kubernetes-security-training/content/en/docs/kubernetes-basics/03-Security-Architecture/03/_architecture.md

 kube-scheduler-kind-control-plane            1/1     Running   0          59s
 ```

-The core services for kubernetes are all here:
+The core services for Kubernetes are all here:

 * etcd-kind-control-plane: etcd is a key-value store used by Kubernetes to store all cluster data, including configuration, state, and other critical data
 * kindnet: kindnet is a CNI (Container Network Interface) plugin that handles networking for the Kind cluster.